 - End redlining practices and other forms of housing discrimination that still exist.

 - Make sure every kid, regardless of race or class, receives a quality education.

 - End the affordable housing crisis and create a path to wealth building through homeownership.

 - Make sure resources are focused on the Americans who need it most — often as a result of structural disadvantage.
 Bernie supports the 10-20-30 approach to federal investments which focuses substantial federal resources on distressed communities that have high levels of poverty.

 - Support public colleges and HBCUs.
-It is unacceptable that 28% of African American students are forced to drop out of college after one year due to costs, and 40% of all students fail to graduate in four years largely due to inability to pay tuition.
 We must make public colleges, universities and trade schools, tuition-free—including for the 76% of HBCU students who attend public colleges—and increase public funding for all HBCUs.

 - Raise the minimum wage to $15 an hour.
 Black and Latinx workers disproportionately work minimum wage jobs.
 Raising the minimum wage will increase the wages of 38% of African-American workers and 33% of Latinx workers.